Creating Web Pages

 - There are several venues to help you learn the technology necessary to develop a Web

 page.
-The Advanced Learning Center (ALC) offers courses in HTML and Web page development.
+The Center for Teaching and Learning offers courses in HTML and Web page development.
 There are numerous guides online that approach HTML tagging from the beginner's perspective; see Web Resources.
 Also, local bookstores carry many books that can "walk you through" Web page development

 while you learn HTML and experiment with different features.

 Planning Your Web Page

 - Who is your intended audience?
 Are you trying to reach current students, staff, and

 faculty; future students; alumni; and / or outside researchers and scholars?
 Will

 you want input from persons who view this page?

 - Define the purpose of your Web page

 - Now that you have defined your audience, what type of information do you wish to make